The 6 questions to ask when budgeting for a new home

 5. Moving to the perfect home or the perfect neighborhood: what’s your preference?

 Are you a homebody?
 For you, the perfect home may out-rank the perfect neighborhood.
 Others who thrive on walking, jogging, and the proximity of restaurants or attractions may care more about location—or are looking for communities with lots of kids and families.
 It’s best to think realistically about your preferences.
 Sometimes we may like the idea of certain features (like moving to a house with a swimming pool), factor them into our moving decisions, and then end up not taking advantage of them in the end.

 6. What are the costs of moving to a new house?

 Surprisingly, it’s easy for homebuyers to overlook the cost of actually moving their belongings from one place to another.
 Sometimes the expected cost savings of self-moving doesn’t end up justifying the hassle or cost of lost time and unexpected damage.
 That can be the case for hiring a moving company to handle the planning, packing, and transportation for you—especially for long distance or interstate moves.
 On the other hand, veterans of home buying and moving may be confident enough to do it on their own.
 Whatever you decide, you will need a vehicle to transport your things, whether that’s your own, a friend’s, a rental truck or van, or working with a moving company.

 Moving always feels a bit like a plunge into the unknown.
 Using your imagination to picture the perfect home and what it will take to find it not only takes away some of the uncertainty, it also makes the process more exciting.

-It’s important to think about move planning at least eight weeks out so when you are ready, call Suddath® for a free move estimate at 888-903-7695.
+It’s important to think about move planning at least eight weeks out so when you are ready, call Suddath® for a free move estimate.
 We'll provide lots of options and price points to consider.